 The Fresno community envisions a Downtown full of life and energy.
 The goal of revitalization is to turn the Fulton Corridor back into a prosperous place where people live, work, shop, and have access to a variety of entertainment options.
-As in other great cities, our Downtown is a vibrant and exciting place, where even the ways to relax are exhilarating.
+As in other great cities, our Downtown is a place of intensity, where even the ways to relax are exhilarating.